cran/negenes/inst/README.txt

 INSTALLATION OF R AND R/NEGENES (Windows)

-  1. The Windows version of R is distributed as a single file, with a name something like R-2.4.0-win32.exe.
+  1. The Windows version of R is distributed as a single file, with a name something like R-2.12.1-win32.exe.
 Install R by executing this file.
 We recommend installing R in "c:\R" rather than "c:\Program Files\R".
 Why didn't Microsoft use "Programs" rather than "Program files"?

-  2. To install R/negenes, download the file "negenes_0.98-7.zip" (or
+ 2. To install R/qtl, the simplest approach is to start R and type

-     the equivalent) and then do one of the following:
+         install.packages("negenes")

+     This will download the binary from CRAN and install it.

-     a.
-Start R.  Select (on the menu bar) "Packages" and then "Install package from local zip file...".
-Find the file "negenes_0.98-7.zip" on your hard drive, and click "Open".
+     Alternatively, you can download the "negenes_0.98-9.zip" (or the equivalent).
+Then start R and select (on the menu bar) "Packages" and then "Install package from local zip file...".

-     b.
-Unzip the "negenes_0.98-7.zip" file into the directory
-        $RHOME\library (where $RHOME is something like c:\R\rw1081).
-        Note that this should create a directory
-        $RHOME\library\negenes containing the R source code and the compiled dll.

-        Start R and type "link.html.help()" to get the help files for the negenes package added to the help indices.
+     Find the file "negenes_0.98-9.zip" on your hard drive, and click "Open".

 INSTALLATION OF R AND R/NEGENES (MacOS version 10.2.x and above)

-  1. Download the file R-2.4.0.dmg and double-click it to mount a "drive" with a name something like "R-2.4.0".
+  1. Download the file R-2.12.1.dmg and double-click it to mount a "drive" with a name something like "R-2.12.1".
 Follow the instructions in the file "ReadMe.txt".

-  2. To install R/negenes:
+  2. To install R/qtl, the simplest approach is to start R and type

-     a.
-Download either the compiled version of R/negenes for Mac OSX or the source code.

-     b.
-Start R by double-clicking "StartR" in your Applications folder.

-     c.
-From the menu bar, click Packages -> Install from local files and then either "Binary package file" or "Source package file".
-        (To install from source, you may need additional compilers and other tools installed.)
-Then find the appropriate file on your drive.
+         install.packages("negenes")

+     This will download the binary from CRAN and install it.

+     Alternatively, download the compiled version of R/qtl for Mac OS X, a file like "negenes_0.98-9.tgz".
+Then start R and select (on the menu bar) "Packages & Data" -> "Package Installer".
+Select "Local Binary Package" from the drop-down menu at the top of the window that comes up.
+Click "Install" at the bottom of the window.
+Find the package on your drive and click "Open".
+Finally, close the window.

 INSTALLATION OF R/NEGENES (Unix)